Jayesh8946/OLA-Data-Analytics-Project/README.md

 Ride-hailing platforms generate thousands of bookings every day.
 Understanding booking trends, customer behaviour, revenue, cancellations, and ratings is essential for improving operational efficiency and customer satisfaction.

 In this project, I analysed **120K ride bookings** using SQL Server and Power BI.
-Business questions were answered through SQL queries and reusable SQL Views, while Power BI dashboards were designed to visualise key performance indicators and operational metrics.
+Business questions were answered through SQL queries and reusable SQL Views.
+At the same time, Power BI dashboards were designed to visualise key performance indicators and operational metrics.

 This project analyses a historical OLA ride-booking dataset covering 1 July 2026 to 31 July 2026.
 Using SQL Server, Excel, and Power BI, I explored booking trends, revenue, cancellations, customer behaviour, and vehicle performance to build an interactive analytics dashboard.